cloudfoundry-community/kerberos-auth-egress-wcf-client-interceptor/README.md

 #### Below are the important developer instructions, to follow after installation of this package

 1. Add the supply buildpack from [here](https://github.com/cloudfoundry-community/kerberos-auth-egress-buildpack/releases) in the CF manifest (preferably the latest release).
-   IMPORTANT: Make sure the application is built/published with target platform 'x64'
+	> IMPORTANT: Make sure the application is built/published with target platform `x64`
 2. Follow the [readme](https://github.com/cloudfoundry-community/kerberos-auth-egress-buildpack) to setup the sources for kerberos config and keytab files
    For kerberos config template, please [here](https://github.com/cloudfoundry-community/kerberos-auth-egress-wcf-client-interceptor/blob/master/src/RouteServiceIwaWcfInterceptor/krb5.ini)
-3. Set the correct client UPN in AppSettings with key 'ClientUserPrincipalName' as below (this section will be already added by the package)
+3. Set the correct client UPN in AppSettings with key `ClientUserPrincipalName` as below (this section will be already added by the package)
 ```xml
   <appSettings>
 		<add key="ClientUserPrincipalName" value="client_username@domain" />